-Whilst you may be familiar with the term Blockchain, which is the which is the data storage mechanism used by Proof-of-Work networks such as Bitcoin and Ethereum, Blockchain is just one type of Distributed Ledger Technology.
+Whilst you may be familiar with the term Blockchain, which is the data storage mechanism used by Proof-of-Work networks such as Bitcoin and Ethereum, Blockchain is just one type of Distributed Ledger Technology.

 Yamgo uses a distributed ledger called Hedera Hashgraph to power the service, as it uses a a different type of consensus mechanism called Hashgraph (which is a type of directed acyclic graph).

 The benefits of the Hashgraph consensus algorithm over some other consensus mechanisms is that Hashgraph is:

 - Fast (supporting 10,000+ TPS with the possibility to scale further)

 - Fair (all transactions are treated fairly and need to be seen by the whole network, preventing any leader-based interference)

 - Final (transactions are certain to reach finality meaning that they cannot be rolled back)